knimitz/windowmanager-service/doc/ApplicationGuide.md

 coordinates `x` and `y` as well as its dimensions `width` and `height`.

 The dimensions can be specified relative to the screen dimensions.
-For this negative values for width and height mus be used.
+For this negative values for width and height must be used.

 For example, a full-screen surface can have the following `rect`
 definition: